 Fashion Footprint Charity – HARMONY HOUSE, INDIA

-Harmony House is a non-profit organisation based in India that provides care and education to disadvantaged women and children.
+Harmony House is a non-profit organisation based in Gurgaon, India that provides care and education to disadvantaged children.

-Our aim is to help Harmony House double the number of spaces it can offer from 200 to 400.
-Attendees benefit from:
+We raised £10,000 to help Harmony House double the number of spaces it offers at its two shelters from 200 to 400.

 cHARITY UPDATE BY BRAND